qing-hai/js-bson/README.md

 # BSON parser

+Forked by qinghai, 用于copy  lib/bson/parser/deserializer.js && serializer.js to mb

+1. edit by fish, use copy instead of slice
+2. edit by fish, add extend attrs to dbref

 If you don't yet know what BSON actually is, read [the spec](http://bsonspec.org).

 The browser version of the BSON parser is compiled using webpack and the current